miso-lims/miso-lims/changes/add_qcs_libraryAliquot.md

-"Add Qcs" & "Edit Qcs" options are available in Library Aliquots.
+Able to add Qcs and Edit Qcs in Library Aliquots.